-If you’re looking for an “official” bio for press or speaking event purposes, please visit my Media page.
-If you just want to hear About Maria E Andreu from the human, you’re in the right place.
+If you just want to hear about Maria E Andreu from the human, you’re in the right place.

 One day, perhaps in the not-too-distant future, you may be faced with the task of writing about yourself.
+Or perhaps you’ve faced this chore already.
 And then you’ll realize that explaining yourself on paper (or pixels) is kind of like catching guppies with your bare hands.
 Slippery.
 And, also, you’ll wonder why you’re doing it.
+But here goes:

 At the age of 12, I wrote a diary entry that held one big truth.
 It said, “Most of all, I want to be a writer.”
 Although it took me decades after that to get a book deal, always, at my core, I’ve been a writer.
 I’d like to think I spent the first half of my life watching, which is a very important thing for a writer to know how to do.
 Then, I began my career in telling.
 Or, better yet, showing.
 (No one likes a writer who tells).

 I’ve seen many author bios that give you incontrovertible proof of why the author is someone to be reckoned with.
 Awards.
 Impressive pictures with famous, even more to-be-reckoned-with people.
 A long list of published books.
 I have some of that, but I don’t have the most impressive bio you’ll find.
 But, here’s the thing: I don’t have to explain my qualifications to write.
 (Neither do you, if you’re inclined to the written word).
-I write because it’s what I’m best at.
-And my best is all I’ve got.
+I write because it’s what I love best.
+And I give it the best I’ve got.
 (Incidentally, here’s a piece I wrote on how to be a Real Writer.
 It explains a bit more of my journey.
 Click here to check it out).

 Thank you for reading.

 Some random things I love: